Frequently Asked Questions

 What happens after I apply?

-After a completed application is received in our office, you will receive an automated email letting you know that your student is on our waitlist.
-Your application will then be placed on a waitlist based upon the date the completed application was received in our office.
+After a completed application is received in our office and we have space for you student, you will be contacted by an EF to complete the enrollment process.
+We enroll on a continuous basis throughout each school year, until the end of February.
 Students are placed with a teacher on a first-come, first-served basis dependent upon EF availability in your geographic area.
 Students are placed based on area, not on grade.

 When will I find out about enrolling my student?